-Where to Stay for Luxury
+Where to Stay in Phoenix for Luxury

 The Westin Phoenix Downtown is an ideal urban escape in the heart of the city, with downtown views from the heated, rooftop saltwater pool and terrace.
 The in-house restaurant features farm-to-table dining, and guests can order romantic room amenities, like chocolate-dipped strawberries or a miniature pastries platter.
 The hotel is handy to Chase Field, Talking Stick Resort Arena, and the Phoenix Museum of Art.

 Hip, new boutique stay FOUND:RE Phoenix offers a choice of industrial-chic rooms or suites and sits on the edge of the Roosevelt Row arts district, putting it close to the historic DeSoto Central Market.
 Hallways and airy public areas are filled with original art, while the rooms have a loft-like feel with platform beds and inspired lighting.
 Bathrooms are simple, yet luxurious.

 Set on 39 acres of elegant grounds, guests can enjoy mountain views.
 Take a dip in one of eight swimming pools, and you'll be in good company; screen star Marilyn Monroe swam here.
 Hit the links on two golf courses or get a workout on the tennis courts, then relax in the spa.

-Where to Stay: Mid-Range
+Where to Stay in Phoenix: Mid-Range

 At the upper end of mid-range stays, the Renaissance Phoenix Downtown Hotel is a mid-century downtown landmark and excellent city center option, putting you close to the Phoenix Convention Center, Chase Field, and Talking Stick Resort Arena.

-The 31-storey Sheraton Grand Phoenix is located in central Phoenix, making it another good choice, with easy access to the downtown campus of the University of Arizona.
+The 31-storey Sheraton Phoenix Downtown is located in central Phoenix, making it another good choice, with easy access to the downtown campus of the University of Arizona.
 There's a fitness center, sundeck, and lap pool on the fourth floor.
 That's also where the hotel's garden is located, which grows herbs and vegetables for on-site restaurants.
 Dogs up to 80 pounds are allowed at this pet-friendly hotel.

 Hampton Inn Phoenix-Midtown-Downtown Area is close to the light rail stop, making it handy to the Heard Museum, Chase Field, and the Phoenix Art Museum, as well as downtown theaters.
 It has a pool, hot breakfast is included, and there are microwaves and mini-refrigerators in the rooms.
 The hotel is also within walking distance of restaurants.

-Where to Stay on a Budget
+Where to Stay in Phoenix on a Budget